noahgrant/resourcerer/README.md

 (We can also pass custom prefixes for our prop names in a component, but [we'll get to that later](#custom-resource-names).)

 Back to the executor function.
 In the example above, you see it returns an object of `{[ResourceKeys.TODOS]: {}}`.
-In general, the object it should return is of type `{string<ResourceKey>: object<Options>}`, where `Options` is a generic map of config options, and can contain as many keys as resources you would like the component to request.
+In general, the object it should return is of type `{string<ResourceKey>: object<Options>}`, where `Options` is a generic map of config options.
+It can contain as many keys as resources you would like the component to request.
 In our initial example, the options object was empty.
 Further down, we'll go over the plethora of options and how to use them.
 For now let's take a look at some of the resource-related props this simple configuration provides our component.

 ## Other Props Returned from the Hook/Passed from the HOC (Loading States)

-Of course, in our initial example, the todos collection won’t get passed down immediately since, after all, the resource has to be fetched from the API.
+Of course, in our initial example, the `todosCollection` won’t be populated with data immediately since, after all, the resource has to be fetched from the API.
 Some of the most **significant** and most common React UI states we utilize are whether a component’s critical resources have loaded entirely, whether any are still loading, or whether any have errored out.
 This is how we can appropriately cover our bases&mdash;i.e., we can ensure the component shows a loader while the resource is still in route, or if something goes wrong, we can ensure the component will still fail gracefully and not break the layout.
 To address these concerns, the `useResources` hook/`withResources` HOC gives you several loading state helper props.
 From our last example:

-- `todosLoadingState` (can be equal to any of the [LoadingStates constants](https://github.com/noahgrant/resourcerer/blob/master/lib/constants.js), and there will be one for each resource)
+- `todosLoadingState` (can be equal to any of the [LoadingStates constants](https://github.com/noahgrant/resourcerer/blob/master/lib/constants.js).
+There will be one for each resource, and the property names will be equal to `${resourceKey}LoadingState`)
 - `hasLoaded` {boolean} - all critical resources have successfully completed and are ready to be used by the component
 - `isLoading` {boolean} - any of the critical resources are still in the process of being fetched
 - `hasErrored` {boolean} - any of the critical resource requests did not complete successfully